 \section{Curvature tensors of connection graphs}

-In order to motivate the definition of discrete Bakry-\'Emery curvature tensors of connection graphs, we first present an alternative proof of Theorem \ref{thm:curvature_eigenvalue}.
-This alternative proof is more close to the work by Siconolfi \cite{Siconolfi} in spirit. \begin{lemma} Let $x$ be a vertex in a connection graph $(G,\sigma)$.
-Then we have for any $N\in (0,\infty]$
+In order to motivate the definition of discrete Bakry--\'Emery curvature tensors of connection graphs, we first present an alternative proof of Theorem \ref{thm:curvature_eigenvalue}.
+This alternative proof aligns more closely with the work by Siconolfi \cite{Siconolfi}. \begin{lemma} Let $x$ be a vertex in a connection graph $(G,\sigma)$.
+Then we have for any $N\in (0,\infty]$ that

 \end{lemma} \begin{proof} It is enough to show for any $f:V\to \mathbb{K}^d$ with $\Gamma^\sigma(f)(x)=0$ that By Remark \ref{remark:B0}, it holds for any $f$ with $\Gamma^\sigma(f)(x)=0$ that $f(y_i)=\sigma_{xy_i}^{-1}f(x)$ for any $i=1,\ldots,m$.
 Then we have $\Delta^\sigma f (x)=\mathbf{0}$.
 Next, we show $\Gamma_2^\sigma(f)(x)\geq 0$ for such an $f$.